CSA-RJU/Last-Defence/README.md

 beat their high score.
 Believe me, no detail in this game came accidentally, every thing has a purpose, and I have worked in much detail to make it that way.
 I hope you will like the feel of the finished game.

-*UPDATE*
+*UPDATE*:

 I ADDED A SHIP CHANGING SCREEN!
-Now the player can customise their ship at any time while playing the game.
-I was even able to make one of the ships unlockable.
+Now the player can customize their ship at any time while playing the game.
+I was even able to make one of the ships unlock-able.
 The ships don't do anything special as of yet, so they are purely cosmetic, but, later on, they should have unique properties and abilities.
-The special ship is a secret, you will just have to get 7500 points to see it, better yet, what it does when
-I add that functionality, which shouldn't take all of too long.
+The special ship is a secret, you will just have to get 7500 points to see it, better yet, what it does when I add that functionality, which shouldn't take all of too long.
 In the final commit (v.1) I will probably have the player start with one ship, if I have time, and work their way up.
-Speeking of points, the player now gets 200 points instead of 100 every asteroid hit.
+Speaking of points, the player now gets 200 points instead of 100 every asteroid hit.
 Also mentioning points, random people can no longer reset the scores, they must input a special code.

-In the end I was able to sneek in a few easter eggs, not quite as I imagined, but not bad.
-Oh yeah! speeking of which, I have added accesories to the game, these are and are planned to continue being purely cosmetic.
-For example, the MLG glasses turn big lasers into doritos.
+In the end I was able to sneak in a few easter eggs, not quite as I imagined, but not bad.
+Oh yeah! speaking of which, I have added accessories to the game, these are and are planned to continue being purely cosmetic.
+For example, the MLG glasses turn big lasers into
+Doritos.
 The one thing I have had the biggest trouble with overall is fixing the lag, Just now before writing this, I was able to add what I think was a complete lag fix.
 I can't be totally sure, though, my computer has never really shown it in the first place.
-I will just have to see how it runs on sombody elses.
-I say I think for the fix because, the lag has noticeably dissapeared from what I can tell, however, I have not been able to run sufficient tests, so it is possible that there are a few new appearing bugs that I will need to double check, I have patched the ones I could see right off the bat, but I'm not sure how well.
+I will just have to see how it runs on somebody else's.
+I say I think for the fix because, the lag has noticeably disappeared from what I can tell, however, I have not been able to run sufficient tests, so it is possible that there are a few new appearing bugs that I will need to double check, I have patched the ones I could see right off the bat, but I'm not sure how well.
 Only time will tell.